foo-software/foo-api/packages/foo-api-client/docs/api/parameters.md

 # Parameters

-API methods that are "read-only" will typically support the following optional parameters.
+API methods that are "read-only" and return an array of data will typically support the following optional parameters.
 In the REST API these are query parameters.
 Below is a TypeScript representation useful for [Foo's Node.js API client](./api-client.md).

 ```typescript
 interface Parameters {